Updated August 2015

 PNZ will set the entry fees, either on an individual or team basis.

-The entry forms will be emailed to Clubs and also be available on the PNZ website approximately 6 weeks prior to the tournament.
+The entry forms will be emailed to Clubs and be available on the PNZ website approximately six weeks prior to the tournament.
 Information on the entry form will include the tournament dates, venue, starting time, entry closing date and anticipated format of the tournament.

 The completed registration form together with the entry fee is returned to PNZ.
-PNZ will inform the host organisation of the number of entries one week prior to the tournament and will post the registrations on the website at that time.
+PNZ will inform the host organisation of the number of entries on a weekly basis and the full registrations one week prior to the tournament and will post the registrations on the website and Facebook sites at that time.

 PNZ will allocate tournament venues.
-This may occur either by Regional Associations or Clubs applying to PNZ to host the tournament, or at the invitation of PNZ.
-The general tournament area will be allocated two years in advance, and the specific host Club at least one year in advance where possible.
+This may occur either by Clubs applying to PNZ to host the tournament, or at the invitation of PNZ.
+The general tournament area will be allocated at least two years in advance, and the specific host Club at least 9-12 months in advance where possible.
 Clubs must be affiliated to PNZ and forward to the Technical Director of Tournaments a completed application form ‘Hosting National and International Tournaments’ which can be found on the PNZ website.

-PNZ’s standard format for National Championships is a Swiss format day one and Barrage and Single Elimination for the trophy and plate sections on day two.
+PNZ’s standard format for National Championships is a Swiss format day one and Barrage and Single Elimination for the trophy, trophy consolation and plate sections on day two.
 If entries are high there may also be a Consolante section run using a Swiss format on day two.
-This means all games are timed as the format does not support a drawn result.
+All games are timed and the Swiss format does not support a drawn result.
 Time is signalled at the start and the end of the round with a loud noise (bell, buzzer, hooter).
-PNZ’s normal protocol for timing is 60 minutes plus two ends and one further end if the scores are drawn.
-There will be a short designated lunch break which is usually kept to a maximum of 30min.
+PNZ’s normal protocol for timing is 60 minutes plus one or two ends and one further end if the scores are drawn.
+There may be a short designated lunch break which is usually kept to a maximum of 30min, although sometimes lunch is taken on the run.
 While this is the standard format, PNZ reserves the right to change the format if there are insufficient numbers entered to warrant it.
 If the format changes, PNZ will announce this at the earliest possible time.

-The terrain is to be marked out (strung) in accordance with FIPJP specifications as adopted by PNZ (see attached diagram).
-The required number of individual playing areas (pistes) will vary according to the event, with a minimum requirement of 24.
-Pistes are preferably to be 15m x 4m, but may be reduced slightly for Doubles (min 13 x 3.5m) and Singles events (min 12 x 3m).
-All pistes are to be of the same dimensions, and are to be clearly marked (strung).
+The terrain is to be marked out (strung) in accordance with FIPJP specifications as adopted by PNZ (see diagram below).
+The required number of individual playing areas (pistes) will vary according to the event, with a minimum requirement of 20-24 depending on the tournament.
+Pistes should be 15x4m, but may be reduced slightly for Doubles (min 13x3.5m) and Singles events (min 12x3m), however preference will be given to venues that can provide wider pistes.
+All pistes must be of the same dimensions, and clearly marked (strung).
 If string is used to delineate the pistes it must not be of such a diameter as to affect the path of either the jack or boule (a maximum diameter of 2mm is recommended).
 The strings must be pegged at intervals to keep them in contact with the ground to avoid players tripping over them.
 The surface of the terrains should ideally be of similar material and texture, but where variances do occur there must be sufficient numbers of each variant to ensure a random distribution of pistes will give all players an equal chance of playing on each surface.

 All Pistes must be clearly numbered for the tournament.